 The growing collection of items to try to sanitize and salvage.
 I'm so glad they were able to pull out at least some things.

-With no way to cook, Ed went and bought Raisin' Cane's for lunch for everyone.
+With no way to cook and we were all too filthy and tired to go somewhere for food, Ed went and bought Raisin' Cane's for lunch for everyone.

 We are so proud of these kids.
 They have seen the devastation that a flood can cause and the loss and sadness it can bring to people.
 I know these memories will be with them forever.
 However, they are troopers!
 They have given their time and all of their strength to do what they could to make a difference for at least one home affected, all with a positive "can do" attitude.

 More china and special occasion dinnerware items to salvage.